Subclass 820 Partner Visa

 Visa 820 Criteria Applicable to Unlawful Non-Citizens and Certain Bridging Visa Holders

-Schedule 3 of the Migration Regulations 1994 specifies additional criteria for most visa applicants who are in Australia, and at time of application are an unlawful non-citizen or hold only a bridging visa.
+Schedule 3 of the Migration Regulations 1994 sets out additional criteria for most visa applicants who are in Australia and, at the time of application, are unlawful non-citizens or hold only a bridging visa.

 Partner Visa Subclass 820 Purpose of the Schedule 3 Criteria for De Facto Visa

-This applies to persons who have ceased to hold a substantive or criminal justice visa since 1 September 1994, and persons who entered Australia unlawfully that is, without a visa, since 1-09-1994.
+This applies to persons who have ceased to hold a substantive or criminal justice visa since 1 September 1994, and to persons who entered Australia unlawfully, that is, without a visa, since 1-09-1994.

-- Encourage non-citizens who have a legitimate basis for remaining in Australia to apply for a further visa before their current substantive visa ceases.
+• Motivate non-citizens who are lawfully in Australia to apply for a further visa before their current substantive visa ceases.

-- Prevent non-citizens from benefiting by remaining in Australia unlawfully, by possibly acquiring visa eligibility while remaining here without lawful permission.
+• Stop non-citizens from benefiting by staying in Australia unlawfully, by possibly acquiring visa eligibility in future while remaining in Australia without lawful permission.

 Applicant’s circumstances must have been beyond their control for Visa 820 Australia

-‘Compelling’ is not defined in migration legislation and should be given its normal dictionary meaning: “brought about by moral necessity”.
-Compelling reasons may stem from compassionate factors or may arise, for example, from the applicant’s circumstances or the circumstances of another person.
+‘Compelling’ is not defined in Australian migration legislation and should be given its ordinary dictionary meaning: “brought about by moral necessity”.
+Compelling reasons may stem from compassionate factors or arise, for example, from the applicant’s circumstances or those of another person.
 Circumstances beyond the applicant’s control may also constitute compelling reasons for granting the visa.

-Must have otherwise been entitled to the visa applied for Subclass 820 Partner Visa
+Must have otherwise been entitled to the Subclass 820 Partner Visa applied for

-The applicant must have substantially complied with visa conditions, and would have been entitled to be granted the visa had they applied for it immediately before becoming unlawful or without a substantive visa.
+The applicant must have substantially complied with visa conditions and would have been entitled to be granted the visa had they applied for it immediately before becoming unlawful or before losing a substantive visa.

 Partner Visa Subclass 820 Relationship Requirement